 Kate thought he was lactose intolerant since his tummy aches seemed to happen after he ate cereal with milk.
 Eventually, she took him to the doctor and an ultrasound was done.

-Did you know about 5% of general pediatric office visits are due to constipation complaints and 25% of all referrals to pediatric gastroenterologists are for constipation?
+Did you know about 3 to 5% of general pediatric office visits are due to constipation complaints?
+Thirty percent of all referrals to pediatric gastroenterologists are for constipation, according to UptoDate.

-In this post, I’m reviewing some of the guidelines I use as part of natural constipation relief for kids.
-I will be focusing on a natural approach (rather than a medical model of constipation management), including foods that are laxative in nature.
+I will be focusing on a real food approach (rather than the medical model of constipation management including stool softeners), using foods that are natural laxatives.

-[If your child has a more serious issue with constipation, you may need a combination of medication and lifestyle approaches, which should be discussed and guided by your doctor.]
+[If your child has a more serious issue with chronic constipation, you may need a combination of medication like stimulant laxatives and lifestyle approaches, which should be discussed and guided by your doctor.]

 If your child passes a bowel movement once or twice per day, or even up to once every 2-3 days, without discomfort or pain, he or she is considered to have normal bowel movements.